Vocoder-Free Non-Parallel Conversion of Whispered Speech With Masked Cycle-Consistent Generative Adversarial Networks: Experiments

 \subsection{MOS prediction}

 We utilized a pre-trained model for automatic prediction of mean opinion scores (MOS) \cite{tseng21mospred}.
 The results on the wTIMIT corpus in Table \ref{tab:mos_pred} show that our full model (exp.
 (7)) achieved a score closest to the voiced target speech.
-By removing the GLU feature encoder (exp.
-(6)), we reduced the number of model parameters considerably, while still achieving results comparable to MaskCycleGAN-VC.
-Note that we only counted the parameters of the MaskCycleGAN-VC generator in experiment (1) and not those of the additional HiFi-GAN vocoder needed to produce the waveform.
+Removing the GLU feature encoder (exp.
+(6)) still achieves results comparable to to the baseline.

 We performed conventional VC experiments on the VCTK dataset, to further analyze the effectiveness of our method.
 Table \ref{tab:mos_pred_vctk} compares our full model (exp.
 (7)) to MaskCycleGAN-VC.
 Our method achieved slightly better MOS values than MaskCycleGAN-VC in all four experiments and yielded the highest overall MOS of 3.40 in the female-to-male ($F \mapsto M$) conversion experiment.